static site checker

 -T ssc-test.
 Not generally useful.
 Documented so

 --general.thread N Use N threads when running.
-Defaults to a value
+Defaults to 1.
+If

--n N appropriate for the hardware.
-Too high a value
+for the hardware is used.
+Too high a value can

 .bazaar